 Table of Contents

-The Irony about Facebook Hacking Trend.
+The Irony about Facebook Hacking Trend

-I’m the Go-To-Guy on my college when it comes to the technical stuff.
+I’m the Go-To-Guy at my college when it comes to the technical stuff.
 And last week, some of my friends came to me.
 They looked tensed and angry about something (Well, not to me).

 They said that they doubt if one of their’s friend’s girlfriend is cheating on him.
 And they wanted me to hack her Facebook account so that they can check her Facebook conversations with the guy whom they doubt.

 Crap, what do they think of me?
 A 100% Guaranteed Hacker?
 Hell no!
-I do know some of the methods used for hacking Facebook accounts the fail-proof ways.
+I do know some of the methods used for hacking Facebook accounts the fail-proof way.
 But, I’m not a Mercenary Hacker or something.